purpleraccoon/reDraw-HelpTextGenerator/Testing/CanvasHelp.md

 In version 3.0 and higher, you may drag a PDF from the Files app onto a slide to import a PDF and choose how many slides per PDF page to import.

 You may also use the previous method for importing a PDF.
 Launch the app containing the PDF (such as GoodReader, PDF Expert, etc.).
-From that app, choose the option to share it, then choose the option to Open In, and select "Copy to reDraw".
+From that app, choose the option to share it, then choose the option to Open In, and select $Copy to reDraw$.
 This will switch to the reDraw app.
-If a document is already open, you are given the option to "Delete PDF", "Import into different document", or "Import into this document".
+If a document is already open, you are given the option to $Delete PDF$, $Import into different document$, or $Import into this document$.
 If a document is not already open, select the document into which you want to import the PDF or create a new document; the previously mentioned three options will be shown.
-If you do not want to import the PDF into any document, choose "Delete PDF".
+If you do not want to import the PDF into any document, choose $Delete PDF$.
 If you want to import the PDF into a different document, choose that option; this will close the current document and then you can select the document you want to use.
-Once you have opened the document into which you want to import the PDF, choose the option to "Import into this document."
-You may also choose how many slides you want per PDF page.
+Once you have opened the document into which you want to import the PDF, choose the option to $Import into this document.$ You may also choose how many slides you want per PDF page.
 This is useful if you are importing a letter size PDF into a landscape document and want two sliders per PDF so you can show the top of the page on one slide and the bottom of the page on the next slide.
 It will import at the largest resolution that maintains the aspect ratio.
 If you import a letter size PDF into a 16:9 or 4:3 reDraw document, you will likely want to use the option to duplicate a slide and make multiple copies of each page or use the option to import multiple slides per page.
-Once you've done that, you can select the PDF object on a slide by using the "Select" tool and then tapping the PDF.
+Once you've done that, you can select the PDF object on a slide by using the $Select$ tool and then tapping the PDF.
 Once it is selected you can pinch/zoom and drag the PDF page until you get the portion you want visible on that slide.
 Repeat the process for the other slides.

 After you have each PDF page scaled the way you want, you can use the pen, line, etc. tools to write on top of the PDF.